 I made sarcastic comments for years without a second thought.
-I assumed that everybody did and I didn’t see anything wrong with it.
 It was all in good fun….right?

-Well, two things happened that caused me to rethink my attitude towards sarcastic remarks.
+Well, two things happened that caused me to rethink the sarcastic remarks.

 First, I had a baby.
 5 minutes after I read that positive pregnancy test, I was overwhelmed with feelings of inadequacy.
-I started joking with my husband that I had nine months to clean up my act and be a perfect mom!
-I needed to swear off the pop tarts, swap diet coke for water, and purge my vocabulary of words like “crap” and “dude.”
-I didn’t do much about it, but I recognized that a change could be desirable.
+I started joking with that I had nine months to clean up my act: to swear off the pop tarts, swap diet coke for water, and purge my vocabulary of words like “crap” and “dude.”
+I didn’t do much about it, but I realized I wanted to change.

 The second event occurred years later.
 I joined a team of women; we were leading a project together.
 They were a little older than me; I respected them and was eager to learn from their older-and-wiser example.
-I did learn a lot.
-But I was also shocked at the nonstop sarcastic comments flying through the air at our meetings.
+I learned a lot, but I was also shocked at the nonstop sarcastic comments flying at our meetings.

 “That was really thoughtful.”